functorz-tech/momen_doc/actions/actionflow/custom-code.md

 If you encounter any issues during the process, feel free to join our [Discord community](https://discord.com/invite/UCyhySSXfz) for assistance.​​​

-## Running gql in a Custom Code
+### Running gql in a Custom Code

-Prerequisites: Uderstanding GraphQL basics below.
+Prerequisites: Understanding GraphQL basics below.

 ### Basic Code Structure